elrashid24/medium-well/README.md

 # Medium Well
 [Live Demo](https://medium-well-done.herokuapp.com/#/)

-Medium Well is a website that allows users to share their favorite conspircay theories with the world, akin to Medium.
-The site uses PostgrSQL and Rails on the backend, and React.js leveraged with Redux for the frontend.
+Medium Well is a website that allows users to share their favorite conspiracy theories with the world, akin to Medium.com.
+The site uses a PostgreSQL database and a Ruby on Rails backend.
+React.js leveraged with Redux is used on the frontend.

 More features coming soon!